OUR PERSONAL INJURY LAWYERS HELP YOU WIN

 Punitive damages are used as a deterrent to punish the defendant based on behavior.
 While compensatory damages provide compensation for a victim, punitive damages are aimed at penalizing the defendant.
 When a defendant’s negligence or wrongful act was especially appalling, a jury may award punitive damages to the plaintiff in order to punish the defendant.

-Comparative Negligence Within Pennsylvania Law – If you are partially to blame for the injuries you sustained, there still is a possibility that you can seek a personal injury claim.
-However, your recovery value will be most likely reduced by the decision of the jury.
+Comparative Negligence Within Pennsylvania Law – If you are partially to blame for the injuries you sustained, there is still a possibility that you can seek a personal injury claim.
+However, your recovery value will most likely be reduced by the decision of the jury.

 Pennsylvania law has what is known as a “modified comparative negligence” rule.
 This statute explains that as long as you are less than 50 percent to blame for the accident, you can still recover damages from the defendant.
 However, your recovery will be reduced by the percentage decided upon by a jury.